Most golf bags tell a story.

 This is where most bags go wrong.

 You start with a towel and a spare glove.
-Sensible enough.
+Fair enough.

 If it does not save time, reduce effort, keep something dry, or make a small job easier, there is a fair chance it is just weight.